Licensed & Insured HVAC professionals serving the Greater Toronto Area with quality heating and cooling solutions. 24/7 emergency service available.

 Carrier, Lennox, Trane, and other manufacturers run seasonal promotions offering instant rebates or extended warranties on qualifying models.
 These can be combined with government rebates for maximum savings.

-Our exclusive lease-to-own program lets you get a brand-new high-efficiency furnace with no upfront cost.
-Enjoy 6 months of free rental payments and receive up to $750 cashback.
+Our Enbridge Sustain lease-to-own program lets you get a brand-new high-efficiency furnace with no upfront cost β 60% off your monthly payment for the first 6 months, with repairs and maintenance included.
 No credit check required.
 Learn more about financing options.

-A Toronto homeowner installing a $6,000 high-efficiency furnace could save:
+A Toronto homeowner installing a $6,000 high-efficiency furnace could realistically save through:

 A new furnace is a significant investment, but it does not have to strain your budget.
 Imperial Heating offers flexible payment options so you can get the heating system your home needs right away.

 No upfront cost.
 Low monthly payments.
-6 months free with our current promotion.
+60% off your first 6 months with our current Enbridge Sustain promotion.
 Own it at the end of the term.

 Learn MoreSpread the cost over 36, 48, or 60 months.
 Competitive interest rates with flexible terms to suit your budget.